-These Biscoff Cookie Butter Spread blondie brownies are chewy, moist and the best of both worlds, a soft cookie and a thick, rich, light-colored brownie.
+These Biscoff Cookie Butter Spread blondie brownies are chewy, moist and…the best of both worlds, a soft cookie and a thick, rich, light-colored brownie.

 The first time I saw Biscoff cookie butter spread was when I was actually looking for peanut butter at the grocery store.

-I stumbled across it and before I knew it, a jar of Biscoff cookie butter spread was in my shopping cart.
+Before I knew it, a jar of Biscoff cookie butter spread was in my shopping cart.

 About these Blondie Brownies